MSicc/msicc.github.io/_posts/2014-01-22-how-to-integrate-tickets-from-uservoice-into-your-windows-phone-app.md

 }
 ```

-This request is again pretty similar to what we did to get a list of all suggestions.
-Please find attached my ‘[TicketDataClass](/assets/img/2014/01/TicketDataClass.zip)‘ for easy deserialization.
+This request is again pretty similar to what we did to get a list of all suggestions. ~~Please find attached my TicketDataClass for easy deserialization.~~

 Of course, users want to be able to submit new tickets/support requests from our app, too.
 I will show you how to do that: